Whereas my activities at WFMR were often interesting, my connections with jazz at WYMS were a constant joy.

 “Still it took a long time for you to get a name for yourself as a jazz musician,” I said.
 “Do you think that’s an example of good luck?”

 I pointed out that Joe Venuti and Stephane Grappelli were going at it when they were no longer young, to see if he felt any kinship.
-Grappelli was born eight years before Frigo and was still flourishing at the time with many recordings in the 1990s, Grappelli in his 80s.
-And Venuti, born probably 12 or 13 years before Frigo (Venuti kept changing stories about where and when he was born) had also a lot of great gigs in his 70s.
-Frigo felt that they’d been playing so long that their styles were set whereas he was coming up with something fresher, being a bass player.
+Grappelli was born eight years before Frigo and was still flourishing at the time with many recordings in the 1990s and Grappelli in his ’80s.
+And Venuti, born probably 12 or 13 years before Frigo (Venuti kept changing stories about where and when he was born), also had a lot of great gigs in his ’70s.
+Frigo felt that they’d been playing so long that their styles were set, whereas he was coming up with something fresher, being a bass player.
 “My age helped me.
-I found my own style and conceptions” Not to put down Grappelli.
+I found my own style and conceptions.”
+Not to put down Grappelli.
 “He was actually a hero for me when I was young.”

 “I’m a very emotional guy.
 That’s why I love playing ballads.
 I like having a chance to be introspective, a sort of quiet space where I can find unusual sounds that few people do on violin.
 You have to break the rules.”